Bun

 GITHUB_API_DOMAINIf you’re using a GitHub enterprise or a proxy, you can customize the GitHub domain Bun pings for downloads

-GITHUB_ACCESS_TOKENThis lets bun create work with private repositories or if you get rate-limited
+GITHUB_TOKEN (or GITHUB_ACCESS_TOKEN)This lets bun create work with private repositories or if you get rate-limited.
+GITHUB_TOKEN is chosen over GITHUB_ACCESS_TOKEN if both exist.

 How bun create works